 Then there is another personal interpretation at play;

-In deciding on color use for the Baoli Collection (2021), we chose a palette of the colours of water, waves, rippling water and the light of dawn reflected on water surface.
+In deciding on colour use for the Baoli Collection (2021), we chose a palette of the colours of water, waves, rippling water and the light of dawn reflected on water surface.

 We then narrowed this down to just the ‘right shades’.
 Because next to hue and saturation we weighed in the emotional substance each tone carries and its effect on the soul, rather than the eye…

-It is exactly there where we find the magic and each design gets its character of meaningful, spirit lifting, jewellery.
+It is exactly there where we find the magic and each design gets its character of meaningful, spirit lifting, jewelry.
 A celebration of the backstory of our designs!

 In light of this concept we are passionate about the work of both Mark Rothko and Marc Mulders.